-Generally accepted accounting principles 2.
-Corporate theories To a certain extent, the financial statements reflect the intentions and actions of the management (e.g., extended settlement of accounts payable and push, or give incentive, for timely payment of accounts receivable might mean the company has other better alternative uses of the company's liquidity) However, there are occasions when the management's intentions and actions are not visible from the analysis of the financial statements.
-Critical corporate finance theories will give RPs a broader perspective on a company's credit worthiness.
-RPs should sensitize to the discretions taken by the management, which might be within statutory and accounting framework but deteriorates its credit worthiness.
-Reasons for de-railed management decisions might be explained by corporate finance theory.
-The table below shows examples of corporate theories which might explain the management's decision behaviours: Year Corporate Finance Description Underlying Notion Alerts Notion which might 1960s Theory Trade-off Theory Analysis of benefits and costs deriving from leverage which studies the way in which the firm manage to balance the bankruptcy costs with the benefits of tax shields, derived from taking on debt The company sets a target debt ratio which they aim to achieve. i.e., static capital structure.
+1 1.
+Generally accepted accounting principles To a certain extent, the financial statements reflect the intentions and actions of the management (e.g., extended settlement of accounts payable and push, or give incentive, for timely payment of accounts receivable might mean the company has other better alternative uses of the company's liquidity) However, there are occasions when the management's intentions and actions are not visible from the analysis of the financial statements.
+Critical corporate finance theories will give RPs a broader perspective on a company's credit worthiness. accounts payable unts receivable 2.
+Corporate theories might b credit w explained e within state corthiness.
+Red by corpor- le below sho utory and accou easons for de-ra ate finance theo corporate theories v t deteriorates its ecisions might be Year Corporate Finance Theory Description Underlying Notion Alerts 1960s Trade-off Theory Analysis of benefits and costs deriving from leverage which studies the way in which the firm manage to balance the bankruptcy costs with the benefits of tax shields, derived from taking on debt The company sets a target debt ratio which they aim to achieve. i.e., static capital structure.
 A company having a higher debt/equity ratio is risky when the macro- economic environment has a bad turn.
 1970s Agency Theory Study on the conflicting interest between managers and shareholders and between creditors and shareholders The shareholders make decisions through agencies, while shareholders are agents for creditors.
 But creditors have a say in the management.
 A company might not allocate financial resources to riskier investment for higher return, where creditors have no say in the decision.
-1980s Pecking Study on Less informed Study on information investors need an investor need a Shareholders may be reluctant to risk its own among investors and firms. in risky securities.
+1980s Pecking Order Theory Study on information asymmetries Less informed investors need an incentive to invest Shareholders may be reluctant to risk its own

+, among investors and firms. in risky securities.
 Internally generated funds represent the best financing option, whereas the use of own external capital would be the last financing alternative capital but not so reluctant with creditors' fund.
 1980s 2 nd half SWOT PEST Study of corporate finance structure based on the factors associated with industrial strategy and corporate organization.
 The management band strength, quality of management and industrial strategy has impact on a company's decision on debtequity mix.
 The financial figures might reveal gaps against the representation made by the management 1990s Trade-off Theory Pecking Order Theory Continuous research on the prevailing corporate finance theory for more new knowledge 2000s Study on capital structure being a consequence of the necessity of marketing timing Reorientation in research to the empirical analysis of the structure of corporate finance When borrower has more direct fund-raising channels, there should be careful check and balance on the pricing of the bank's credit offers